RIO DE JANEIRO (64)

-Destination Rio de Janeiro, the second travel to the former capital of Brazil.
+Destination Rio de Janeiro, the third travel to the former capital of Brazil.

 A walk of several kilometers from Urca to Lagoa, along the beaches of Leme, Copacabana, Arpoador, and Ipanema.

 When you go to bed at seven in the morning, it is quite logic that you won’t get up at eight.
 We all slept until eleven.
 Jader had another crazy brainstorm for that day.
 He suggested to walk a little.
 Our first goal was the local padaria (bakery) at the other side of the campus, for our cheap sandwich with butter, and fresh coffee.
 That day, it was our first day we didn’t take the bus.
 We would walk all distances.

 Our first destination was Leme Beach.
 It was our intention to stay there for a maximum of thirty minutes.
 On the way to the beach, I wanted to visit the local tourist information center.
 I was about to obtain another city plan.
 The others looked at me sceptically.
 Strange Dutch!
 I entered the center, and was joined by Nadia.
 I asked for a city plan, and Nadia asked a plan too.
 She requested for another one, but she was kindly refused.
 The employee asked where we were from.
 Nadia was from Belo Horizonte.
 I had a better idea.
 I told her that I came from Holland.
 Immediately, this older employee shook awake.
 Her face showed a big smile, and she answered me in poor Dutch that the had visited the Netherlands, and that she was a local guide for Dutch tourists in Rio various times.
 She gratefully handed me an extra city map.